davidseve/cloud-native-deployment-strategies/README.md

 ![Shop initial status](images/blue-green-step-0.png)

-### Deploy new version
+### Step 1 - Deploy new version

-Lets start deploying a new version v1.1.1 in the offline color.
-But instead of going manually to see witch is the offline color and deploy de the new version on it, let`s let the pipeline to find the current offline color and automatically deploy the new version.
-With no manual intervention.
+We will start deploying a new version v1.1.1 in the offline color.
+But instead of going manually to see witch is the offline color and deploy the new version on it, let`s let the pipeline to find the current offline color and automatically deploy the new version, with no manual intervention.
 We will use the already created pipelinerun to execute the first step with the new version v1.1.1
 ```
 cd pipelines/run-products